Chart Color Schemes

 Craigie - Beldon's population is slightly younger than the national pattern

-Craigie-Beldon's median age in 2021 was 36 years, nearly matching Greater Perth's average of 37 years, which is slightly below Australia's median age of 38 years.
-Compared to Greater Perth, Craigie-Beldon had a higher percentage of residents aged 0-4 (8.2%) but fewer residents aged 15-24 (10.4%).
-Between the 2016 and 2021 censuses, the proportion of residents aged 75-84 increased from 3.7% to 4.8%, while the percentage of those aged 55-64 decreased from 10.7% to 8.9%.
+Craigie-Beldon's median age is nearly 36 years, close to Greater Perth's average of 37, which is slightly below Australia's median of 38.
+Compared to Greater Perth, Craigie-Beldon has a higher proportion of residents aged 0-4 (8.2%) but fewer residents aged 15-24 (10.4%).
+Between the 2016 and 2021 censuses, the population aged 75-84 grew from 3.7% to 4.8%, while the 55-64 age group declined from 10.7% to 8.9%.
 By 2041, demographic projections suggest significant changes in Craigie-Beldon's age profile.
-The 75-84 age group is projected to grow by 74%, adding 416 residents to reach a total of 976.
-Residents aged 65 and above are expected to drive 54% of the population growth, indicating demographic aging trends.
+The 75-84 cohort is projected to grow by 74%, adding 416 residents to reach 976.
+Residents aged 65 and above are expected to drive 54% of population growth, indicating demographic aging trends.
 Conversely, the 5-14 and 0-4 age groups are projected to experience population declines.